42Cup/ContextYap/README.md

 - Press `CC` to clear your selection and toggle all boxes off.

+- Click 📎 to paste clipboard content as a new list item (e.g., "clipboard-1").
+Double-click the name to rename clipboard items.

 ## ✨ Extra Features
 - Right-click to see a context menu with options to either "Delete" or "Go to Directory".